 Our Change Studio aims to be a part of the global shift in consciousness by creating private sector solutions for today’s challenges.
 The studio brings people, businesses, organizations, and schools together to work on innovative concepts and projects that produce positive economic, social, and environmental progress within our roastery and society.

 Another function of the Change Studio is to provide a place to work with creatives (art, advertising, fashion, literature, and architecture) to develop memorable marketing experiences that push the boundaries of merchandising expression, including helping non-profit organizations that need assistance marketing their missions, writing grant proposals, and implementing coffee fundraisers to fund their organizations.
-The studio’s contribution is proportionate to our growth, which can be followed in our Forum for Change below.
+The studio’s contribution is proportionate to our growth, which can be followed in our progress targets below.
 Our Breyting® Family (which includes you!) is invited to be part of the solution.
-Email your ideas for inspiring, creating, and supporting positive change to
+Email your ideas for inspiring, creating, and supporting positive change to email@example.com

 TYPE OF PROGRESS:

 |Create a Roastery that Uses Coffee as a Catalyst for Change.||Create a roastery that uses coffee as a catalyst to inspire, create, and support positive change.
 This is done by aligning profits and revenue to:

 1. Support non-profit organizations, giving a minimum of 25% of the revenue from its collaborative coffee fundraising program to organizations who use the program.

 2. Use a minimum of 10% of the annual profits from the roastery’s coffee subscriptions to support economic, social, and environmental initiatives generated by our Change Studio.